DarkFlippers/unleashed-firmware/debug/PyCortexMDebug/README.md

 expect plenty of errors in the file.
 Like GPIOA having a register named GPIOB_OSPEEDR and lots of 16-bit registers that are listed as 32!

-The implementation consists of two components -- An lxml-based parser module (pysvd) and a GDB file (gdb_svd).
+The implementation consists of two components -- An xml parser module (pysvd) and a GDB file (gdb_svd).
 I haven't yet worked out a perfect workflow for this, though it's quite easy to use when you already tend to have a GDB initialization file for starting up OpenOCD and the like.
 However your workflow works, just make sure to, in GDB: